enter-opy/sound-of-music/README.md

 - **Select and Adjust Effects:**
   - Use the visualization to select the active band.
-  - Adjust clip, jitter, downsample, and quantization settings for the selected band.
+  - Adjust clip, error, downsample, and quantization settings for the selected band.

 - **Stereo/Mono and Mix Controls:**
   - Choose stereo or mono processing for as needed.